Tunicate: Feeding

 Nearly all adult tunicates are suspension feeders (the larval form usually does not feed), capturing planktonic particles by filtering sea water through their bodies.
 Ascidians are typical in their digestive processes, but other tunicates have similar systems.
 Water is drawn into the body through the buccal siphon by the action of cilia lining the gill slits.
 To obtain enough food, an average ascidian needs to process one body-volume of water per second.
 This is drawn through a net lining the pharynx which is being continuously secreted by the endostyle.
-The net is made of sticky mucus threads with holes about 0.5 µm in diameter which can trap planktonic particles including bacteria.
+The net is made of sticky mucus threads with holes about 0.5 μm in diameter which can trap planktonic particles including bacteria.
 The net is rolled up on the dorsal side of the pharynx, and it and the trapped particles are drawn into the esophagus.
 The gut is U-shaped and also ciliated to move the contents along.
 The stomach is an enlarged region at the lowest part of the U-bend.
-Here, digestive enzymes are secreted and a pyloric gland adds further secretions.
+Here, digestive enzymes are secreted and a pyloric gland (absent in appendicularians) adds further secretions.
 After digestion, the food is moved on through the intestine, where absorption takes place, and the rectum, where undigested remains are formed into faecal pellets or strings.
 The anus opens into the dorsal or cloacal part of the peribranchial cavity near the atrial siphon.
 Here, the faeces are caught up by the constant stream of water which carries the waste to the exterior.
 The animal orientates itself to the current in such a way that the buccal siphon is always upstream and does not draw in contaminated water.

 Some ascidians that live on soft sediments are detritivores.
 A few deepwater species, such as Megalodicopia hians, are sit-and-wait predators, trapping tiny crustacea, nematodes, and other small invertebrates with the muscular lobes which surround their buccal siphons.
 Certain tropical species in the family Didemnidae have symbiotic green algae or cyanobacteria in their tunics, and one of these symbionts, Prochloron, is unique to tunicates.
 Excess photosynthetic products are assumed to be available to the host.